tiprankstipranks

 We conduct business outside the US, which exposes us to foreign currency exchange rate risk, and could have a negative effect on our financial results.

-We operate on a global basis, with 33.2% of our total net sales for the year ended March 31, 2024, from operations outside the US.
-As we continue to increase our international operations, our sales and expenditures in foreign currencies are expected to become more material and subject to foreign currency exchange rate fluctuations.
+We operate on a global basis, with 36.1% of our total net sales for the year ended March 31, 2025, generated from operations outside the US.
+As we continue to expand our international operations, our sales and expenditures in foreign currencies are expected to become increasingly material and subject to foreign currency exchange rate fluctuations.
 A significant portion of our international operating expenses are paid in local currencies and our foreign distributors typically sell our products in local currency, which affects the price to foreign consumers.
 Many of our subsidiaries operate with their local currency as their functional currency.
 Future foreign currency exchange rate fluctuations and global credit markets may cause changes in the US dollar value of our purchases or sales and materially affect our sales, gross margin, and results of operations, when converted to US dollars.
-Changes in the value of the US dollar relative to other currencies could result in material foreign currency exchange rate fluctuations and, as a result, our net earnings could be materially adversely affected.
+Changes in the value of the US dollar, relative to other currencies, could result in material foreign currency exchange rate fluctuations and, as a result, our net earnings could be materially adversely affected.
 When the US dollar strengthens relative to foreign currencies, our revenues and profits denominated in foreign currencies are reduced when converted into US dollars and our margins may be negatively affected.
 We routinely utilize foreign currency exchange rate forward contracts or other derivative instruments for the amounts we expect to purchase and sell in foreign currencies to mitigate exposure to foreign currency exchange rate fluctuations.
 As we continue to expand international operations and increase purchases and sales in foreign currencies, we may utilize additional derivative instruments to hedge our foreign currency exchange rate risk.
 Our hedging strategies depend on our forecasts of sales, expenses, and cash flows, which are inherently subject to inaccuracies.
 Foreign currency exchange rate hedges, transactions, remeasurements, or translations could materially affect our consolidated financial statements.

 Ability to Sell